Towson University’s music education program is recognized as one of the leading programs in Maryland and Mid-Atlantic region.

 Students majoring in music education must complete the music education professional core courses and the core curriculum.
 Students may choose either the instrumental music education concentration or the vocal-general music education concentration.
 Successful completion of the program certifies graduates to teach music at the P-12 level in Maryland public schools and in other states with reciprocal certification agreements.
 In addition to successfully completing the music education degree program, students must pass the Praxis Core exam, the Praxis Subject Assessments for music, and complete necessary background documentation.

 A separate application and performance audition are required for admission to the bachelor of science in music program.
 Faculty members help you through the various aspects of the audition process.
-View degree requirements in the Undergraduate Catalog.
+View degree requirements and course descriptions in the Undergraduate Catalog.

 Towson University’s Center for the Arts features many state-of-the-art facilities, including smart classrooms, a recording studio, a keyboard lab, practice rooms, a computer/Aural Skills lab, The Harold J. Kaplan Concert Hall, and a 150-seat Recital Hall.